Towards Optimal Statistical Watermarking: Statistical Limit in Watermarking

 Given the formulation of statistical watermarking, it is demanding to understand its statistical limit.
-In particular, we study the following notion of Uniformly Most Powerful (UMP) test, i.e., the watermarking scheme that achieves the minimum achievable Type II error among all possible tests with Type I error $\leq \alpha$.
+In this section, we study the following notion of Uniformly Most Powerful (UMP) test, i.e., the watermarking scheme that achieves the minimum achievable Type II error among all possible tests with Type I error $\leq \alpha$.

 \begin{definition}[Uniformly Most Powerful Watermark] A watermarking scheme $\cP$ is called \emph{Uniformly Most Powerful (UMP) $\epsilon$-distorted watermark of level $\alpha$}, if it achieves the minimum achievable Type II error among all $\epsilon$-distorted watermarking with Type I error $\leq \alpha$. \end{definition}